Asymptotic analysis for the generalized Langevin equation with singular potentials: Geometric Ergodicity

 where $\varepsilon$ is sufficiently small.
 Applying $\Lt$ to the above function while making use of condition \eqref{cond:U:x.U'(x)>-x^(lambda+1)}, it is not difficult to see that

 On the other hand, in the work of \cite{herzog2017ergodicity}, the following function was introduced

 where the perturbation $\psi(x,v)$ satisfies

 for a sufficiently large constant $C$.
-In order to construct $\psi$, it is crucial to determine the leading order terms in $\Lt$ when $U(x)+G(x)$ is large.
-Following the idea previously presented in \cite{dolbeault2015hypocoercivity}, we observe that
+In order to construct $\psi$, it is crucial to determine the leading order terms in $\Lt$ when $U(x)+G(x)$ is large while $v$ is being fixed.
+Following the idea previously presented in \cite[Section 3.2]{herzog2017ergodicity}, in this situation, $\Lt$ is approximated by

 In turn, this suggests $\psi$ satisfies

 A candidate for the above inequality is given by \cite{herzog2017ergodicity}